chadstr/drive-ai/README.md

 * Build a convolutional neural network architecture in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set (see [model.py](./model.py))
 * Test that the model successfully drives around a track autonomously without leaving the road

-This project was completed to satisfy one of the requirements of the Udacity Self Driving Car Engineer Nanodegree.

 ****